https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 The half double crochet stitch is taller than a single crochet stitch, and shorter than double crochet stitch.
 You make the half double similar to how you make the single, with just an extra yarn-over (when you wrap the yarn around the hook) at the beginning.

 Half double crochet makes a solid piece of fabric without large holes.
-To the right is a picture of how the half double crochet looks and an instructional video by Crochet Guru posted in 2013 that will guide you through all the steps of making the half double.
+To the right is a picture of how the half double crochet looks.

 Double Crochet Stitch